TaceoLabs/proof-client/README.md

 In the primary use case, End-Users interact with services provided by Blueprint Creators and outsource proof generation to TACEO:Proof.

-This repository focuses on helping Blueprint Creators integrate a client for TACEO:Proof, demonstrating the full workflow — from authenticating to computing a coSNARK using TACEO’s proving engine.
+This repository focuses on helping Blueprint Creators integrate a client for TACEO:Proof, demonstrating the full workflow — from authenticating to computing a proof using TACEO’s coSNARK-engine.

 It is designed to help you seamlessly integrate the API into your project and enable your users to leverage the power of outsourced proving.